KEPLA: A Knowledge-Enhanced Deep Learning Framework for Accurate Protein-Ligand Binding Affinity Prediction

+For the protein-GO subgraph, we adopt RotatE~\cite{sunrotate} to model hierarchical and semantically heterogeneous protein-GO relations.
+For the ligand-LP subgraph, we use TransE~\cite{bordes2013translating}, since ligand-property relations are relatively direct and attribute-like.
+Preliminary testing also shows that this combination achieves stable performance while keeping the auxiliary KG module simple.
+The corresponding scoring functions are defined as:

-In both functions, $\mathbf{h}$ is the embedding of the head entity, which is always a protein or ligand entity, and $\mathbf{t}$ is the embedding of the tail entity, which is always a GO or LP entity. $\mathbf{r}$ denotes the embedding of the relation between the head and the tail entities.
+where $F_p$ and $F_d$ denote the scoring functions for the protein-GO and ligand-LP subgraphs, respectively.
+The operator $\circ$ denotes the Hadamard product.
+In both functions, $\mathbf{h}$ is the embedding of the head entity (i.e., a protein or ligand), $\mathbf{t}$ is the embedding of the tail entity (i.e., a GO or LP entity), and $\mathbf{r}$ denotes the relation embedding.

-\subsubsection{PLA prediction objective}
+\subsection{PLA Prediction Objective}

 In parallel with KG embedding, we employ a cross attention module to capture fine-grained, pairwise local interactions between protein and ligand substructures.
 This module comprises two main steps: (1) constructing an interaction map to measure substructure-level similarity, and (2) applying cross attention to derive a joint protein-ligand representation.